Dementia Care. Family Support.

 - Promote quality of life and positive relationships

-- Have a voice in their future care options and decision making by planning ahead
+- Have a voice in their future care options and decision making

 - Avoid unnecessary presentations to acute hospital settings